What is a Domain Name and how it works?

 example.com or example.org is a domain name in which .com stands for the first top-level domain(or also known as domain name extension worldwide) and example is the address.

-A domain name can be a combination of letters, numbers or hyphen and can be used with numerous combinations of domain name extensions like .org, .gov, .com, .in, etc.
+A domain name can be a combination of letters, numbers, or hyphens and can be used with numerous combinations of domain name extensions like .org, .gov, .com, .in, etc.

 History of Domain Name

-Before Domain name, people have to use the IP address to access any website that was such a headache.
-After the invention of Domain name, the numeric address encapsulated into a simple language which is today known as a domain name.
+Before Domain’s name, people have to use the IP address to access any website that was such a headache.
+After the invention of the Domain name, the numeric address was encapsulated into a simple language which is today known as a domain name.

 What is a DNS (Domain Name System)?

 Domain Name System is a classified recognition system of domain names and subdomains.
-All domains are kind of sub-domains of another domain name.
-We know about TLD (Top Level Domains) and some others which are handled by domain name system.
+All domains are a kind of sub-domains of another domain name.
+We know about TLD (Top Level Domains) and some others which are handled by domain name systems.

 Some Best Example of TLD: